text & photos by Marla Norman, Publisher for Travel Curious Often

 Also fascinating is that the museum has been built over an on-going archeological dig.
 Glass floors allow visitors to observe the tasks in progress, such as the reconstruction of mosaics, assembling pottery shards, uncovering foundations, etc.

-The top floor atrium has been recreated in the proportions of the Pantheon to display the magnificent Pentelic marble decorations.
+The top floor atrium has been recreated in the proportions of the Parthenon to display the magnificent Pentelic marble decorations.
 We notice, however, that there are a number of empty spaces.
 Aristotle tells us that a large number of sculptures were removed by the British archeologist Thomas Bruce, Lord Elgin and sold in 1816 to the British Museum in London.
 “We sincerely hope the museum will return these Greek works of art to the Greek people,” Aristotle concludes with understandable passion.
 We couldn’t agree more!!!

 BYZANTINE & CHRISTIAN MUSEUM

 One of the largest collections of Byzantine art is on display at the Byzantine & Christian Museum.
 Particularly interesting is that the museum documents the expansion and collapse of the Byzantine Empire, a part of history often ignored in western cultures.

 At its height, between 527-565 AD, the Byzantine Empire included not only Greece, eastern Europe, the Middle East and North Africa, but Italy as well.
 Most of the civilized world spoke Greek at this time; in fact, Koine Greek was the original language of the Christian New Testament.